rjrpaz/ansible-vmware/README.md

 Most of this playbooks use *name* as the parameter to identify a VM.
 However, name are not necessarily unique in a VMWare cluster.
 If this is the case, playbook should be modified to use *uuid*, which is a unique identifier to a VM.

+This project uses Github actions to:

+- Check playbook syntax
+- Check playbook with a linter (ansible-lint v.
+5.3.1)

 ## List of playbooks

 You can run the playbook as follows: